-A fuller analysis of the A&E data is available in the form of an annual report which will be published in conjunction with which is published in conjunction with NHS Digital on 10th September 2020.
+A fuller analysis of the A&E data is available in the form of an annual report which will be published in conjunction with NHS Digital on 30th September 2021.
 This report draws on A&E data from both the Monthly A&E Attendances and Emergency Admissions Sitrep published by NHS England and the Hospital Episode Statistics dataset published by NHS digital.
 The Hospital Episode Statistics dataset is based on patient level data and so can be broken down in numerous ways that the Monthly Sitreps data cannot.
 This includes breakdowns of attendances and admissions by age and by diagnosis.
-The report for 2019-20 can be found here: https://digital.nhs.uk/data-and-information/publications/statistical/hospital-accident--emergency-activity/2019-20
+The report for 2019-20 can be found here: https://digital.nhs.uk/data-and-information/publications/statistical/hospital-accident-emergency-activity/2019-20